nkcyber/cybersword/README.md

 - Services:
     - how to sync files and images in CTFd?
         - use nkcyber logo in index page and whatnot
+    - create introduction page in CTFd explaining goals and how to submit flags.
 - Create challenges:
     - [3d call to action](https://www.youtube.com/watch?v=x3m1PGEfG5c) - Barty needs your help!
     - Data commented out in webpage